tbouron/angular-java-stack-viewer/README.md

 ## Usage

 The library is package as an angular *module* that contains the CSS and the bootstrap template via `$templateCache` service.
 This means you have the full control over what you include in your application for CSS and template.
-Check out [the working demo](https://codepen.io/tbouron/pen/LRXoKX)

 ### Full-blown module